Lehigh Valley Wine Trail

 How To Do The Trail In A Weekend

-- Start at any winery, visit all nine.
+- Start at any winery, visit all eight.

-- Consider beginning at 10 a.m. on Saturday and 12noon on Sunday when wineries open.
+- Consider beginning at 10 a.m. on Saturday and noon on Sunday right when the wineries open.
+In general, Sundays are less busy than Saturdays.

 - If you will be traveling all day long, pack a snack or stop by a local restaurant.